thrash-lab/rrap/README.md

  -o <path_to_test_data_dir>/output -n test --merge-contigs --extra-vis -suffix _toy_R1.fastq` which will walk the user through processing a sample dataset.
 In addition, the program will run some tests to ensure that *RRAP* is running as intended.
-More specifically, it will use the following reference genomes: HIMB59 and HTCC1062 (1, 2).
+The sample dataset contains the following reference genomes: HIMB59 and HTCC1062 (1, 2).
 The test command will align reads from the metagenomes with the following accessions: ERR864073, ERR864077, SRR11803378 (3, 4).
 After mapping reads, RRAP will report RPKM values and confirm that the program is working as intended.

-NOTE: Because metagenomic files require a lot of storage, RRAP uses a randomized subset of 5000 reads for each metagenome.
-The subsetting was performed with seqkit (5).
+NOTE: Because metagenomic files require a lot of storage, RRAP uses a randomized subset of 10,000 reads from the metagenomes ERR864073 and SRR11803378.
+Likewise, 20,000 reads were subset from the metagenome ERR864077.
+Subsetting was performed with seqkit (5).

 ### References (for dataset)
 1. Grote, J., Thrash, J. C., Huggett, M. J., Landry, Z. C., Carini, P., Giovannoni, S. J., & Rappé, M. S. (2012).
 Streamlining and core genome conservation among highly divergent members of the SAR11 clade.
 MBio, 3(5), e00252-12.